Code-Institute-Submissions/jnehmeh87-Project_Two_JulyResub/README.md

 	* This project uses HTML5 as the main language for content and structure of the Website.
 * CSS3
 	* This project uses CSS3 for Website styling
+* Javascript
+	* This project uses Javascript to create dynamic and interactive web content

 ### Frameworks, Libraries & Programs used
 * [Font Awesome](https://fontawesome.com/)